 Ferguson stated his intention to use Pogba during the 2011-12 season amid growing concerns a lack of first-team football could lead to the Frenchman’s departure.

 Paul made his senior Manchester United debut when he came on as a half-time substitute in a 3-0 victory over Leeds United in the League Cup in September 2011.

 He made his first Premier League appearance as a 72nd-minute substitute against Stoke City in January 2012.
 He made another appearance from the bench against West Brom in March 2012.

-The Manchester United manager confirmed that Pogba had opted to turn down a new deal with the Red Devils in July 2012.
+However, his time at Old Trafford was about to come to an end, and the Manchester United manager confirmed that Pogba had opted to turn down a new deal with the Red Devils in July 2012.